Soft Skills Interview Queries

 2. Why do you want to pursue a career in marketing?

-3. Tell me about a time when you had to plan and execute a marketing campaign project.
+3. Tell me when you had to plan and execute a marketing campaign programme.
 What were the challenges and results?

 4. What are your biggest strengths/weaknesses?

-5. Tell me about a time when you received constructive criticism.
+5. Tell me when you received constructive criticism.
 Did you agree with what was said, and how did you act?

 6. Tell me about a conflict with more experienced colleagues or a supervisor.
 What did you do?